 \section{LayoutBuilder}

 A 'layout' consists of composable elements that determine how an array is structured.
-It can only build a specific view determined by the layout Form.
-LayoutBuilder~\cite{layoutbuilder-userguide-ref} is a set of compile time, templated static C++ classes implemented entirely in a header-only library.
-It uses a header-only GrowableBuffer (Figure~\ref{fig:AwkwardArray_GrowableBuffer_ll}), which is implemented as a linked list with smart pointers. \verb"awkward::LayoutBuilder" specializes an Awkward data structure using C++ templates, which can be filled and converted to a Python Awkward Array through \verb"ak.from_buffers".
-The data comes out of LayoutBuilder as a set of named buffers and a JSON~\cite{json-ref} Form.
-The Form is a unique description of an Awkward Array and returns a \verb"std::string" that tells Awkward Array how to put everything together.
-LayoutBuilder is part of an awkward-cpp package that is separate from an awkward package.
+It can only build a specific view determined by the layout Form. \verb"LayoutBuilder"~\cite{layoutbuilder-userguide-ref} is a set of compile-time, templated static C++ classes implemented entirely in a header-only library.
+It uses a header-only \verb"GrowableBuffer" (Figure~\ref{fig:AwkwardArray_GrowableBuffer_ll}), which is implemented as a linked list with smart pointers. \verb"awkward::LayoutBuilder" specializes an Awkward data structure using C++ templates, which can be filled and converted to a Python Awkward Array through \verb"ak.from_buffers".
+The data comes out from LayoutBuilder as a set of named buffers and a JSON~\cite{json-ref} Form.
+The \verb"Form" is a unique description of an Awkward Array and returns a \verb"std::string" that tells Awkward Array how to put everything together.
+LayoutBuilder is part of an \verb"awkward-cpp" package that is separate from the \verb"awkward" package.
 Both packages are individually pip-installable.
-The code doesn't have helper methods to pass the data to Python, so different projects can use different binding generators.
-The code relies on generalized lambda expressions to deduce parameter type during compile time that is available from the C++14 standard.
+The code does not have helper methods to pass the data to Python, so different projects can use different binding generators.
+The code relies on generalized lambda expressions to deduce parameter type during compile time, which is available from the C++14 standard.

 ArrayBuilder~\cite{arraybuilder-ref} and LayoutBuilder are both used to create Awkward Arrays.
 The main difference between a LayoutBuilder and an ArrayBuilder is that the data types that can be appended to the LayoutBuilder are defined in advance, while any data types can be appended to an ArrayBuilder.
 LayoutBuilder is designed to build Awkward Arrays faster.
 The flexibility of ArrayBuilder comes with performance limitations since it needs to discover the data type, while LayoutBuilder knows it in advance.